 Cleansers containing salicylic acid are the best option for people who have acne.
 The salicylic acid will work unclogging the pores and prepare the skin for acne treatment cream to better penetrate the skin.
 In contrast to harsher acne cleansers, a salicylic acid cleanser is mild, non-irritating, and suitable for even the most sensitive skin when used in the right concentration.
 For the best results, cleansers with salicylic acid should be massaged gently into the entire face (avoiding the eyes), creating a nice lather for around 20-seconds, then rinsed off with tepid water.

 What are the best products with salicylic acid for acne?

 The best way to effectively treat acne is to use the right ingredients in the right concentrations for your unique skin.
 With salicylic acid, the percentage of the ingredients should be customized to the skin and acne severity.
-For people with sensitive and normal skin types, the best option is typically a concentration of salicylic acid between 0.5%—gentle enough to reduce irritation but still potent enough to tackle and prevent breakouts.
+The best option for people with sensitive and normal skin types is typically a concentration of salicylic acid between 0.5%—gentle enough to reduce irritation but still potent enough to tackle and prevent breakouts.
 For people with more oily skin, a concentration of 2% salicylic acid is typically preferred.

 Salicylic acid can be made even more effective and less irritating when combined with certain plant-based botanicals, which have a synergistic effect and add additional anti-inflammatory and anti-oxidative effects.
 The MDacne cleansers and treatment creams with salicylic acid also contain plant-based compounds such as vitamin C, aloe, witch hazel, and others for even better results.